Civic Ethics for Parity-Based Governance within the United States

 (b) participation is shared rather than imposed;

-(c) authority is constrained by institutional balance.
+(c) authority is constrained through institutional balance rather than political discretion.

-5.3 The framework defines ethical conditions for constitutional equilibrium rather than political outcomes.
+5.4 The framework defines ethical conditions for constitutional equilibrium rather than political outcomes.

-6. Scholarly Attribution
+7. Scholarly Attribution

-6.1 This framework draws on constitutional governance traditions and comparative democratic theory, including contributions associated with:
+7.1 This framework draws on constitutional governance traditions and comparative democratic theory, including contributions associated with:

-(a) Justice Albie Sachs
+(a) Justice Albie Sachs;

-(b) Professor Nancy Fraser
+(b) Professor Nancy Fraser;

-(c) Professor Will Kymlicka
+(c) Professor Will Kymlicka;

-(d) Vice-President Dubravka Šuica
+(d) Vice-President Dubravka Šuica;

-(e) Achim Steiner
+(e) Achim Steiner.

-6.2 While independently developed, the framework aligns with their shared emphasis on:
+7.2 While independently developed, the framework aligns with their shared emphasis on:

 (a) dignity;